cambridge-cares/TheWorldAvatar/Agents/BuildingFloorAgent/README.md

 1. Number of floors from a specified csv file

-An example of the csv file is the HDB properties data from [Data.gov.sg](https://beta.data.gov.sg/collections/150/datasets/d_17f5382f26140b1fdae0ba2ef6239d2f/view).
+An example of the [HDBPropertyInformation.csv](https://github.com/cambridge-cares/TheWorldAvatar/blob/1a91bcfbcabf75b1e5a727c9944c017e9f5d42f3/Agents/BuildingFloorAgent/src/main/resources/HDBPropertyInformation.csv) file is the HDB properties data from [Data.gov.sg](https://beta.data.gov.sg/collections/150/datasets/d_17f5382f26140b1fdae0ba2ef6239d2f/view).
 The csv file must contain the `blk_no`, `street`, and `max_floor_lvl` columns for this task to perform successfully.

-The csv file path and database name should be specified as environment variables in the `gfaagent.json` file.
+The csv file path and database name should be specified as environment variables in the `buildingfloor.json` file.
 See below for an example:
 ```
 "Env": [
     "DATABASE=postgres",
-    "floors_csv=/resources/HDBfloors/HDBPropertyInformation.csv"
+    "floors_csv=/resources/HDBPropertyInformation.csv"
 ]
 ```
 2. OpenStreetMap linked to the 3D CityGML Buildings

 Please upload the OpenStreetMap following the [OSM Agent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/OSMAgent)'s instructions and link their building IRIs by running the OSM Agent.
 This agent requires both steps, as it will conduct fuzzy matching between the address in the specified csv file and the address in the OpenStreetMap data.
-When matched, the GFA agent can instantiate the number of storeys from the csv file into the right building data in the citydb schema with the matching building IRI.
+When matched, the building floor agent can instantiate the number of storeys from the csv file into the right building data in the citydb schema with the matching building IRI.

 3. Estimated calculation